Nicholas-t/Cryptio_btc_block_bg_checker/README.md

 # Cryptio_btc_block_bg_checker

+If you only care about the practical application for this, refer straight to [practical tutorial](https://github.com/Nicholas-t/Cryptio_btc_block_bg_checker#practical-tutorial)

 # Background:
 With this project, we would like to code a program that tracks an **entity transaction real time data** given their unspent transaction hash
 (i.e. the hash of the last transactions they have).
 This can have a lot of possible applications, one of them is to be able to track *your own* transaction and see whether it is